-As every savvy investor knows, multiples are one of the best "yardsticks" when it comes to finding undervalued oil and gas stocks to buy.
+Multiples are one of the most popular "yardsticks" when it comes to finding undervalued oil and gas stocks to buy.

 More often than not, that involves a hard look at the multiple of a company's earnings to determine whether or not a stock is fairly valued.

-This yardstick applies most frequently to oil and natural gas stocks, although it has variants that can be applied to power producers and even coal and uranium miners.
+I generally use it to target oil and natural gas stocks, although the "yardstick" can be tweaked to apply to power producers, and even coal and uranium miners.

 Of course, using a measure like this is just one factor in determining a target price for a stock.

 Aggregate supply and demand considerations, the broader corporate debt and working capital ratios, access to midstream and downstream transport and processing assets and at what cost, along with the market price itself, are certainly other important considerations.